singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Be very careful here with what each spot in the hash table represents.
 In this code, stackMap[i] represents the tallest stack with box i at the bottom.
 Before pulling the value from the hash table, you have to ensure that box i can be placed on top of the current bottom.

 It helps to keep the line that recalls from the hash table symmetric with the one that inserts.
-For example, in this code, we recall from the hash table with bottomindex at the start of the method.
-We insert into the hash table with bottomindex at the end.
+For example, in this code, we recall from the hash table with bottomIndex at the start of the method.
+We insert into the hash table with bottomIndex at the end.

 **Solution #2**